10 Most Important Summer Gardening Jobs

 A sleek glass fence adds visual impact to your pool area, so make sure it’s spotless.
 Simply use warm water, liquid soap and a sponge to wash it down, then rinse the glass off with a quick hose-down.

-For after-dark ambience, energy-efficient LED lighting can be fixed above and below the waterline.
-Make sure all or your bulbs are working for the perfect night-time illumination.
-For a touch of whimsy, underwater lights that change colour are now on the market.
+For after-dark ambiance, energy-efficient LED lighting can be fixed above and below the waterline.
+Make sure all of your bulbs are working for the perfect night-time illumination.

 6. Oil the deck